Our campus approach

 Media communication: Resource cards and web pages promote positive social norms and educate the community about respect, the importance of bystander interventions, and the availability of campus resources and support services.

-Environmental strategies
+Environmental Strategies

 The Office of Institutional Equity and Title IX: Staff in this office are responsible for compliance with applicable state and federal statutes, including Title IX of the Federal Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial aid.
-Through Cornell University Policy 6.4 and the Office of Institutional Equity and Title IX, students, staff and faculty are provided information about the reporting of, and remedies for, incidents of bias discrimination, harassment, and sexual and related misconduct, including gender-based harassment, sexual harassment, sexual assault, domestic and dating violence, stalking and sexual exploitation
+Through Cornell University Policy 6.4 and the Office of Institutional Equity and Title IX, students, staff, and faculty are provided information about the reporting of, and remedies for, incidents of bias discrimination, harassment, and sexual and related misconduct, including gender-based harassment, sexual harassment, sexual assault, domestic and dating violence, stalking, and sexual exploitation.

-Coordinated victim support & services
+Coordinated victim support

 Cornell Health: Staff members provide a collaborative approach to health care.
 Medical and counseling professionals work together to provide care for students who have experienced assault or abuse.
+Student Disability Services assists students who may need accommodations.
+A support group for student survivors is offered each semester by CAPS and the SHARE Office.

-Crisis Managers: Designated staff members are on-call at all times to coordinate the university’s response to crisis situations.
+Administrator On Call: Designated staff members are on-call at all times to coordinate the university’s response to crisis situations.

-Incident response & accountability
+Incident response and accountability

-Consistent enforcement of laws & policies: The Cornell University Police, Office of Institutional Equity and Title IX, and the Office of Student Conduct and Community Standards — along with Cayuga Heights, Tompkins County, and NY State police — strive for clear and consistent enforcement of policies* and laws.
+Consistent enforcement of laws & policies: The Cornell University Police, Office of Institutional Equity and Title IX, and the Office of Student Conduct and Community Standards (OSCCS)— along with Cayuga Heights, Tompkins County, and NY State police — strive for clear and consistent enforcement of policies and laws.

 The Office of Institutional Equity and Title IX: Staff in this office are responsible for compliance with applicable state and federal statutes, including Title IX of the Federal Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial aid.